Skip navigation

 First thing you notice with the odds for the split event is that there’s just compressed value: The more you go down the board the numbers don’t inflate like a balloon, they stay flat to ground level.

-For comparison, if you go 20 names down from Neergaard-Peterson (arbitrary editorial cutoff, for what it’s worth) you’ll find Austin Smotherman and Kris Ventura listed at +5500.
-In your standard PGA field, they’d likely going off at +8000.
-Nonetheless, these are two names to look at if you like longshots.
-Smotherman is seventh on Tour in shots gained approach this year and 14th in driving accuracy, while Ventura is riding in off a second place finish at the Zurich two weeks ago.
+For comparison, if you go about a names down from Cole (arbitrary editorial cutoff, for what it’s worth) you’ll find Kris Ventura listed at +5000.
+In your standard PGA Tour field, they’d likely be going off at +8000 or higher.
+Nonetheless, we’ll take a stab at Ventura who is riding in off a second-place finish at the Zurich team event two weeks ago.

 Giving out two names here for the sake of generosity, one is listed above and the other is a proverbial longshot.